 The Plan has entered into an administrative services agreement with the Parent under which the Parent provides various management, financial, legal, information systems and human resources services to the Plan.
 Fees for such services are based on the estimated fair market value of services rendered.
 Payment is subordinated to the Plan's ability to comply with minimum capital and other restrictive financial requirements of the State.
-Charges for these services amounted to \$20.1 million and \$15.8 million for the years ended December 31, 2022 and 2021, respectively, included in direct service costs.
+Charges for these services amounted to \$21.2 million and \$20.1 million for the years ended December 31, 2023 and 2022, respectively, included in direct service costs.

-During 2022, the Plan paid a dividend to the Parent in the amount of \$5.0 million.
-There were no dividends or contributions in the year ended December 31, 2021.
+The Plan paid dividends to the Parent of \$10.0 million and \$5.0 million in 2023 and 2022, respectively.
+There were no contributions in either year.
 The Parent will provide future funding to the Plan, as necessary, to ensure the Plan's compliance with minimum net worth requirements.